An error occurred during search results load.

 Let's take a look on example.

 Example 5.5.
 Enable design-time usage protection without component designer suppression.
-Rename all method arguments during public API surface shrink
+Rename all method parameters during public API surface shrink